 Hollowed et al. (2000) developed a model for Gulf of Alaska pollock that accounted for predation mortality.
 The model suggested that natural mortality declines from 0.8 at age 2 to 0.4 at age 5, and then remains relatively stable with increasing age.
 In addition, stock size was higher when predation mortality was included.
-In a simulation study, Clark (1999) evaluated by the effect of an erroneous M on both estimated abundance and target harvest rates for a simple age-structured model.
+In a simulation study, Clark (1999) evaluated the effect of an erroneous M on both estimated abundance and target harvest rates for a simple age-structured model.
 He found that "errors in estimated abundance and target harvest rate were always in the same direction, with the result that, in the short term, extremely high exploitation rates can be recommended (unintentionally) in cases where the natural mortality rate is overestimated and historical exploitation rates in the catch-at-age data are low."
-He proposed that this error could be avoided by using a conservative (low) estimate of natural mortality.
-This suggests that the current approach of using a potentially low but still credible estimate of M for assessment modeling is consistent with the precautionary approach.
+He proposed that the chance of this occurring could be reduced by using an estimate of natural mortality on the lower end of the credible range, which is the approach used in this assessment.
 However, it should be emphasized that the role of pollock as prey in the Gulf of Alaska ecosystem cannot be fully evaluated using a single species assessment model (Hollowed et al. 2000).